 - Failure to enter any negotiation for a claim settlement

 - Failure to communicate pertinent information to the policyholder

 - Cancellation of a policy after a claim has been made

 Whether you run a small “mom & pop” business, a franchise location, or your own corporation, legal disputes are an unfortunate reality that is likely to arise during the course of your professional endeavors.
 Even the most like-minded partners may find themselves unable to amicably reach an agreement, and the biggest businesses in the world don’t have to look far to find their trademarked properties being illegally copied.
-Business is fraught with risk, and having a business litigation attorney by your side is an invaluable asset in your arsenal.

 Our business litigation lawyers are able to take on your case, handling complex matters including:

 - Breach of Contract

 - Employment Disputes

 - Bad Faith Insurance Coverage

 Civil litigation occurs when two parties seek resolution to a dispute in a non-criminal matter.
 Trial lawyers specialize in civil litigation.